bgagan4/uk-travel-itinerary-2025/full-itinerary.md

 ### **Dec 27 or 28: Blenheim Palace**
 * **13:30 | Depart for Oxford**
 * **15:00 | Quick Oxford Walk**
-    * See the Radcliffe Camera and Bodleian Library.
+    * See the Radcliffe Camera and Bodleian Library (Exterior/Courtyard is free).
 * **16:30 | Blenheim Palace**
     * *Action:* Enter the **"Illuminated Trail"**.
-This is a ticketed walking route through the gardens.
+This is the one paid ticket worth getting here.
 * **19:30 | Drive Home**

 ### **Thursday, Jan 1: Seven Sisters (New Year's Day)**